richard-hutchings/stop_the_yeti/README.md

 # stop_the_yeti
-Stop the Yeti Game.
+Stop the Yeti Click Game.
 Built with Javascript.

+Mouse over And click on Yeti